Ramprasad Sen: Poetry and influence

 Ramakrishna Paramahamsa, a mystic of nineteenth century Bengal, often sang his songs and regarded Ramprasad as his beloved poet.
 Many of these songs are recorded in The Gospel of Sri Ramakrishna, which at one point mentions, "…he (Ramakrishna) would spend hours singing the devotional songs of great devotees of the Mother, such as Kamalakanta and Ramprasad.
-Those rhapsodic songs describing direct vision of God…"Paramhansa Yogananda also was an admirer of Ramprasad and his devotional songs, frequently singing them.
+Those rhapsodic songs describing direct vision of God…" Paramahansa Yogananda also was an admirer of Ramprasad and his devotional songs, frequently singing them.
 Sister Nivedita compared Ramprasad with the English poet William Blake.

 One of Ramprasad's hymns to the Goddess is as follows:

 You'll find Mother In any house.

 Do I dare say it in public?